1Mill/notes/conferences/serious-scrum-2022/fluid-scrum.md

   1. Team planning to define sprint goals
   2. People self-organize into squads to meet sprint goals
   3. Squads perform scrum events (e.g. stands ups, retros, planning, etc.) independently
-  4. At end of the sprint, disolve squads
+  4. At end of the sprint, dissolve squads
   5. Retro as a team.

 * The self-organizing nature of FLUID Scrum (1) aligns personal passion with work to be done to promote ownership and (2) maximizes team flow because if somebody cannot contribute to Squad A they can jump to Squad B. If somebody is not passionable about their assigned work in traditional scrum or do not have the skills to contribute to the sprint goals that it unutilized capacity.
 A good and perhaps common example is engineers doing nothing while designers design and designers doing nothing while engineers engineer.
 In reality both work on non-sprint goal related outcomes (e.g. next feature ticket, bugs) but FLUID Scrum brings that to the surface.